INITI-Playground/initi-playground-docs/docs/developers/unity-sdk-download.md

-Title:   Initi Playground SDK for Unity
+Title:   INITI Playground SDK for Unity
-Summary: Download Initi Playground SDK for Unity
+Summary: Download INITI Playground SDK for Unity
 Authors: Ondrej Prucha
 Date:    July 29, 2024
 blank-value:

-# Download Initi Playground SDK for Unity
+# Download INITI Playground SDK for Unity

-The Initi Playground SDK is available as a package for the Unity engine on our [GitHub page](https://google.com).
+The INITI Playground SDK is available as a package for the Unity engine on our [GitHub page](https://google.com).
 To get started, you will need to add it to your project using the Unity Package Manager.

 ## Adding package from git URL